Roots & Dreams and Mustard Seeds Inc.

 At Roots & Dreams and Mustard Seeds Inc., our change-making process is deeply rooted in community organizing and coalition building with local and statewide networks.
 Our economic development goals can only be accomplished with our incredible mentor, Cooperative Development Institute and our key statewide coalitions, Coalition of Worker Owner Power (COWOP) and MASEN (Massachusetts Solidarity Economy Network).

-We have a heightened awareness that each and every one of us has the capability to contribute their amazing skill sets.
-With this strength behind us, just imagine what we can achieve together.
+We have a heightened awareness that each and every one of us has the capability to contribute our amazing skill sets.
+With this strength behind us, just imagine what we can achieve together!

 Our Programs